compsy/u-can-act/README.md

 The `tooltip` field is also optional.
 When present, it will introduce a small i on which the user can click to get extra information (the information in the tooltip variable).

+Setting `required: true` for a checkbox question has the effect that the user has to check at least one of the options, or the form cannot be submitted.

 In the options array, the `stop_subscription: true` property indicates that the protocol subscription should be canceled when this option is selected.

 Note that this (and all other question types) may have a `show_after` property.
 This may have the following values: